MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

     cordova create myapp  --template cordova-template-mfp
     ```

+    > The templated **index.js** enables use of additional MobileFirst features as such [Multilingual application  translation](../../using-the-mfpf-sdk/translation) and initialization options (see the user documentation for more information)

 2. Navigate to the root of the Cordova project: <code>cd myapp</code>

 3. Add one or more supported platforms to the Cordova project using the Cordova CLI command: `cordova platform add ios|android|windows`.
 For example: